sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 the shared secret.
 If an adversary can recover the random bits used during key generation, they can also recover the secret key.

 Alice needs to keep her private key secret.
-It is recommended that she zeroize her private key when she will have no further need of it, that is, when she knows she never needs to decapsulate any further ciphertexts with it.
+It is recommended that they zeroize the private key when they will have no further need of it, that is, when they know they never need to decapsulate any further ciphertexts with it.

 A KEM (including ML-KEM) provides no authentication of either communicating party.
 If an adversary could replace either the public key or the ciphertext